Refusal of inheritance

 Rejection of inheritance cannot be reversed

 Before you refuse an inheritance, consult a lawyer about the consequences.
-Within 48 hours you will be clear on the best next step to take.
+Within 48 hours you will be clear about the best next step to take and whether renouncing the inheritance is right for you.

 Inventory of the estate